dataPulverizer/DTemplatesDecompositionAndValueTypes/README.md

 ```d
 struct Value(alias val){}
 ```
 That is what I'm referring to as a "value type".
 Here the value `val` is part of the type signature of the `Value` template.
 So if we create one of these, the value in `val` will be available to us at compile time, but how do we get hold of `val`?
-We use a decomposition pattern as before:
+We use an argument deduction pattern as before:

 ```d
 import std.stdio: writeln;